Brand Strategy

 The word “brand” is most often defined as a symbol, name, and/or sign that identifies and distinguishes one product or service from competitive products and services.
 We might think of “identifies and distinguishes” as the practical or tangible functions of a brand, but these are only the visible tips of the iceberg.
 Below the surface, the brand may perform other functions and convey other meanings.
 A brand might convey or evoke associations, memories, experiences, emotions, colors, sounds, symbols, values, and images.
 We might think of these latter properties as intangibles.

 Trademark law gives us another way to think about these intangibles.
 Courts and lawyers use the term “secondary meaning” to refer to the associations and values that accrue to a brand.
-For example, the word “caterpillar” is the name of an insect, but “Caterpillar” has acquired secondary meaning as a brand of earthmoving equipment with images of power, strength, durability, high quality, hardness, diesel clatter, yellow, construction, building, and progress.
+For example, the word “caterpillar” is the name of a larva, but “Caterpillar” has acquired secondary meaning as a brand of earthmoving equipment with images of power, strength, durability, high quality, hardness, diesel clatter, yellow, construction, building, and progress.

 Origins